 The Department of Education: Early Years

-The DoE and the Early Childhood Education and Care (ECEC) sector in Tasmania are committed to working together to support children to thrive in strong connected communities through Tasmania’s Strategy for Children – Pregnancy to Eight Years 2018-2021.
+The DoE and the Early Childhood Education and Care (ECEC) sector in Tasmania are committed to working together to support children to thrive in strong connected communities through Tasmania’s Strategy for Children – Pregnancy to Eight Years 2018-2021 (PDF, 195KB).
 The Strategy was co-developed through extensive collaboration with a number of stakeholders, including the Education and Care (E&C) sector.
 It will help to achieve a collective vision of “Children Thriving in Strong Connected Communities” through a focus on quality, equity and partnerships.

 The DoE is responsible for providing educational services to children from birth, and recognises that children benefit from quality early learning.
 Services offered by the DoE include: Launching into Learning (LiL), Child and Family Centres (CFCs), Learning in Families Together (LiFT), Libraries Tasmania, and Working Together for 3 Year Olds (WT3).

 Working in partnership with E&C services is imperative to support quality learning.
 This includes supporting successful transitions from Early Childhood Education and Care through to school.
 To help achieve smooth transitions, the DoE has been working in collaboration with the E&C sector in developing a provisional Policy to guide co-location of Education and Care and Department of Education services.

 The Education and Care Unit (ECU), which reports directly to the Strategy and Performance division of the DoE, regulates E&C services (child care) in Tasmania.
 The ECU is responsible for implementing the National Quality Framework (NQF) for Early Childhood Education and Care, including administering the Education and Care Services National Law (Tasmania) 2011, and the Child Care Act 2001.
 The ECU regulates over 230 E&C services under the NQF and licenses 30 services under the Child Care Act 2001.